kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 As you can see the microservice is exactly the same as any other Java EE app.
 As of right now we have to manually manage transactions as the JTA module is not yet available.
 We can do so by either creating a simple CDI interceptor that will start and commit them or manually do it in every method.
 Either way, sometimes a bit more transparency may be a good thing.

-> NOTE: A microservice can and should contain multiple REST resources.
+> A microservice can and should contain multiple REST resources.
 To put it differently; it should contain as many REST resources as it needs to perform the functions it is designed to do.

 We can also notice that we are injecting our `EntityManager` with the `@PersistenceContext` annotation.
 Since we have included CDI to our microservice this will work as expected.
 We do however need to make sure that we have included the `beans.xml` file in our `META-INF` directory.
 That way we tell CDI to enable injection in this module.